10up/headstartwp/site/documentation/01-Getting Started/wordpress-plugin.md

 # Installing WordPress Plugin

-The WordPress plugin currently lives in a private Github Repo.
-Make sure you have access to [this repo](https://github.com/10up/tenup-headless-wp-plugin) before continuing.

-> We're in the process of open sourcing the Headless Framework, once this process is complete it will be possible to install the WordPress plugin from [wpackagist](https://wpackagist.org/).

 ## Composer Installation (Recommended)

-The only method for installing this plugin is via composer: `composer require 10up/headless-wp-plugin`.
+The only method for installing this plugin is via composer: `composer require headstartwp/headstartwp`.

 Make sure to set up the path for installing this as a WordPress Plugin: